cp3402-students/cp3402-2022-1-site-group09/theme.md

   For our overall theme we went for a minimal theme that is easy on the eyes and simple to navigate- even for the least experienced technology users.
 The different aspects of the theme are as follows:

 ## Full-width layout
   For users who do not want a side bar on their page or post, we have created two layout templates: template-fullwidth.php and single-nosidebar.php.
 The post editor in wp-admin allows the user to easily change the template.

+## Typography
+  We have used a large variety of fonts mainly chosen through a criteria of Readability > Aesthetics > Scaling.
+The result is well-fitting fonts for the different cases they are implemented in.